Physiotherapy Assistant Program Outline & Career Information

 Introduction to Rehabilitation, The Healthcare Systems and Ethics

-This course introduces students to the field of rehabilitation within the Canadian Health Care Systems.
-Topics include a comparison of the medical model, the rehabilitation model, and the client-centered model of patient care; severity and type of disability; rehabilitation team members and their roles; rehabilitation principles and goals; the health care system, social services and funding services; the therapeutic relationship; the code of ethics; and moral dilemmas of the health care setting such as patient rights, dilemmas of life and death, allocation of healthcare resources, and special dilemmas of healthcare professionals.
+Students are introduced to the field of rehabilitation within the Canadian Health Care Systems.
+Topics include a comparison of the medical model, the rehabilitation model, and the client-centered model of patient care.
+In addition, severity and types of disability, rehabilitation, team members and their roles.
+In addition, rehabilitation principles and goals, the health care system, social services and funding services.
+Further topics include the therapeutic relationship, the code of ethics; and moral dilemmas of the health care setting such as patient rights, dilemmas of life and death, allocation of healthcare resources, and special dilemmas of healthcare professionals.

 Interpersonal Skills, Communication, Problem Solving and Client Services

-This course teaches effective interpersonal communication skills for managing personal and work relationships, for gaining voluntary compliance and for managing conflicts within a multicultural society.
-This course also provides a solid review of English grammar, punctuation, and sentence structure and includes various exercises to improve written communication.
+This module teaches effective interpersonal communication skills for managing personal and work relationships, for gaining voluntary compliance and for managing conflicts within a multicultural society.
+In addition, a solid review of English grammar, punctuation, and sentence structure is included with various exercises to help improve written communication.

 Introduction to Computers, Applications and Keyboarding

-Provides students with a solid understanding of computer hardware and software components.
-Students will operate microcomputers independently, organize related files and folders, produce professional looking documents, send and manage e-mail, and use the internet to research information.
-The course also helps students who do not type to developed correct typing techniques through the use of lecture and typing tutor software.
+Computer courses provide students with a solid understanding of computer hardware and software components.
+Students operate microcomputers independently, organize related files and folders, produce professional looking documents, send and manage e-mail, and use the internet to research information.
+Overall, this helps students who do not type to develop correct typing techniques through the use of lecture and typing tutor software.

 Medical Terminology, Body Systems, and Disease

-This subject introduces student to medical terminology and provides students with a basic knowledge of the anatomy and physiology of body systems and their associated disorders.
-Topics covered include medical terminology, the 24 hour clock, normal body system structure and function, recognition of various homeostatic imbalances, common diseases and disorders, and an introduction to selected medical specialties such as pharmacology, oncology, radiology, nuclear medicine and psychiatry.
+Medical terminology provides physiotherapy assistant students with a basic knowledge of the anatomy and physiology of body systems and their associated disorders.
+Topics covered include terminology, the 24 hour clock, normal body system structure and function, recognition of various homeostatic imbalances, common diseases and disorders.
+In addition, an introduction to selected medical specialties such as pharmacology, oncology, radiology, nuclear medicine and psychiatry.

 Basic Patient Care Techniques, Functional Movement and Rehabilitation

-This course provides students with the basic knowledge and skills required to interact safely and effectively with a variety of clients in situation, categorized by (1) functional movement and (2) rehabilitation.
-Topics include infection control; safe body mechanics; functional movement, posture and gait; basic exercise and mobility techniques; safe transfer techniques; safe and effective use of various types of ambulatory aids; patient observation skills; procedures for reporting and documentation; and therapeutic skills such as palpation, range of motion, application.
+The basic knowledge and skills taught allow students to interact safely and effectively with a variety of clients in situation.
+There are categorized by (1) functional movement and (2) rehabilitation.
+Topics include infection control, safe body mechanics, functional movement, posture and gait.
+In addition, basic exercise and mobility techniques, safe transfer techniques, safe and effective use of various types of ambulatory aids and patient observation skills.
+Futhermore, procedures for reporting and documentation and therapeutic skills such as palpation, range of motion, application will be covered.

 This subject introduces students to developmental psychology, human development and how aging can affect the client base.
-Physiotherapist Assistants must be familiar with the changes that occur in “normal” aging and with those that are pathological in nature especially as they relate to the Physiotherapy Process.
-Student learn how to interact effectively with patients taking into account the therapeutic use of self, how to respond to systems and behaviors, and safety Techniques.
+Physiotherapist Assistants must be familiar with the changes that occur in “normal” aging and with those that are pathological in nature.
+This is especially important as they relate to the Physiotherapy Process.
+As a result, student learn how to interact effectively with patients taking into account the therapeutic use of self, how to respond to systems and behaviors, and safety techniques.

 PTA Administration and Program Support

-This course introduces Physiotherapy Assistant students to administrative functions within the clinical environment.
-Topics covered include office administrative skills such as telephone and reception skills, appointment scheduling, filing, correspondence and mail processing, photocopying, equipment and supply maintenance and how to assist with meetings.
-Workload Measurement statistics are also covered.
+Administration allows students to perform administrative functions within the clinical environment.
+Topics covered include office administrative skills such as telephone and reception skills, appointment scheduling, and filing.
+In addition, correspondence and mail processing, photocopying, equipment and supply maintenance and how to assist with meetings.
+Workload measurement statistics are also covered.

 Essential Skills for PTA – Musculoskeletal

-This course introduces students to a wide range of common musculoskeletal conditions that Physiotherapist Assistants encounter in daily practice, including those resulting from trauma, disease, illness, genetics, aging and the environment and the treatment/management for each.
-Students also develop basic skills in carrying out exercise programs; bandaging; applying splints, and immobilizers; assisting with ambulatory aids; setting up slings, pulleys, weights, exercise bikes, and treadmills; recording and reporting information.
+This course introduces students to a wide range of common musculoskeletal conditions that PTAs encounter in daily practice.
+This includes those resulting from trauma, disease, illness, genetics, aging and the environment and the treatment/management for each.
+Furthermore, students develop basic skills in carrying out exercise programs, bandaging, applying splints, and immobilizers.
+In addition, assisting with ambulatory aids, setting up slings, pulleys, weights, exercise bikes, treadmills and recording and reporting information.

 Essential Skills for PTA – Modalities and Physical Agents

-This course focuses on providing the Physiotherapy Assistant student with knowledge and basic competency skills required to assist with setting up, carrying out, and completing patient treatment procedures using a variety of modalities, equipment and Electrotherapeutic modalities.
-Emphasis is placed on safety issues and students learn precautions, side effects, contraindications, hazards and dangers of equipment and modality use, and the importance of follow through on reporting observations to the supervising physiotherapist.
+Here students will be taught how to assist with setting up, carrying out, and completing patient treatment procedures using a variety of modalities, equipment and Electrotherapeutic modalities.
+Emphasis is placed on safety issues, precautions, side effects, contraindications, hazards and dangers of equipment.
+It is highly important to follow through on reporting observations to the supervising physiotherapist.
 Principles of equipment maintenance and care are also covered.

 Essential Skills for PTA – Cardiac, Neurological, Respiratory, and Wound Management

-The overall focus of this course is to provide students with the knowledge and skills required to assist clients/patients with neurological, cardiovascular and/or respiratory problems.
-Topics include GMF, motor control, postural control and balance, cognitive/sensory stimulation, vital signs, auscultation, bed exercises, breathing exercises, postural drainage techniques, ROM and mobility activities, including precautions and contraindications.
-Students develop an awareness of the role and boundaries for PTAs when interacting with neurologically impaired patients and consider and discuss psychosocial aspects related to neurological, cardiovascular and/or respiratory conditions.
-Basic wound care and specialized interventions also covered in this section.
+Overall, the focus of this course is to provide students with the knowledge and skills required to assist clients/patients with neurological, cardiovascular and/or respiratory problems.
+Topics include GMF, motor control, postural control and balance.
+In addition, cognitive/sensory stimulation, vital signs, auscultation, bed exercises, breathing exercises, and postural drainage techniques.
+Furthermore, ROM and mobility activities, which includes precautions and contraindications.
+Students also develop an awareness of the role and boundaries for PTAs when interacting with neurologically impaired patients.
+Lastly, basic wound care and specialized interventions are also covered in this section.

 Introduction to Mental Health, Illness and Disability